 - The practical aspects of a mess: Pastels are blessedly messy.
 We always have baby wipes close by to wipe hands.
 We wear something we don’t mind getting stained or don a smock.

-Have you subscribed to Hodgepodge so you won’t miss any free art tutorials?
+Have you subscribed to Hodgepodge yet to get your exclusive, FREE, subscriber-only art tutorials?